-After a two-year hiatus, it's almost time for Westworld Season 3 to return to HBO.
-Westworld Season 2 ended on a major cliffhanger as several Hosts, including Dolores (Evan Rachel Wood) and Charlotte (Tessa Thompson), escaped the park and made it into a futuristic version of the real world in the late 2050s or early 2060s.
-Even though we've been able to safely bet the show will continue to explore Dolores' mission to take back control over her own consciousness and liberate other Hosts and machines from the control of humans, its super tough to predict just how Westworld's story will twist and turn.
+After a two-year hiatus, Westworld Season 3 has returned to HBO.
+Westworld Season 2 ended on a major cliffhanger as several Hosts, including Dolores (Evan Rachel Wood), escaped the park and made it into a futuristic version of the real world in the late 2050s or early 2060s.
+Now they face down a world full of characters, including a new face played by Breaking Bad’s Aaron Paul.

-Westworld Season 3 promises lots of intrigue, a deeper dive into the world of humans and Hosts, more philosophical discussions about the nature of reality, and what it means to be human.
-We’re just a few weeks away from the Season 3 premiere.
-While we wait, here’s everything we know about Westworld Season 3, from the release date, to the latest trailers, to all the plot details we’ve gathered up so far.
+Westworld Season 3 promises lots of intrigue, a deeper dive into the world of humans and Hosts, more philosophical discussions about the nature of reality and what it means to be human.
+Here’s everything to know about Season 3.

 When is the Westworld Season 3 release date?

-March 15!
-HBO announced the news on Sunday night with a new trailer which offers our first timeline of how the story of Westworld gets from our modern-day society to the one portrayed on the show.
+March 15, 2020!
+HBO announced the news with a new trailer that offers our first timeline of how the story of Westworld gets from our modern-day society to the one portrayed on the show.
 In short: It’s not pretty.

-How many episodes will Westworld Season 3 have?
+How many episodes did Westworld Season 3 have?

-Who’s returning to the cast of Westworld Season 3?
+Who’s returned to the cast of Westworld Season 3?

 Is there a trailer for Westworld Season 3 yet?

 There are several!
-The first, which focused on Aaron Paul’s new character and revealed the real world of Westworld’s future, is embedded at the top of this page.
+The first from May 2019, which focused on Aaron Paul’s new character and revealed the real world of Westworld’s future, is viewable below.

-Aaron Paul, who appears to be playing a maintenance worker by day and a criminal by night in what looks like the real world outside of Delos’ many theme parks.
+Aaron Paul is a maintenance worker by day and a criminal by night in what looks like the real world outside of Delos’ many theme parks.
 His character laments the failed promises made to him and others with the technological advances of the future, with scenes of him eating a lonely lunch next to a robot while on the job, visiting his mother in a hospital, and pulling off what might be a robbery with the rest of his crew.
 We also catch glimpses of Dolores, now in modern clothing and with an updated haircut.
-It’s unclear what she’s up to, but Paul’s character crosses paths with her at the end of the teaser and we see that she appears to be injured and in need of some help.

 A second trailer released during San Diego Comic-Con 2019 also offered a look at another Delos park, this one inspired by Nazi-occupied France during World War II.

-Are any new actors joining the Westworld cast for Season 3?
+Did any new actors join the Westworld cast for Season 3?